top of page

 These are perfectly pretty and look especially handsome seen on physical hardbacks, but I think their matching Book of Dust volumes improve the format, with the background images being specific illustrations rather than generic texture.

-My impression of the Chinese relationship with these books, based entirely on guesswork, is that they weren’t much regarded until the 2008 movie which did pretty well in China.
-Thus the reference point for the series is very The-Golden-Compass-focused and thus each cover evokes the movie poster of the little girl riding an exotic beastie.
+My impression of the Chinese relationship with these books, based entirely on guesswork, is that they weren’t particularly known or popular until the 2008 movie which did pretty well in China.
+Thus the reference point for the series in that country is very The-Golden-Compass-focused and thus each cover evokes the movie poster of the little girl riding an exotic beastie.

 It's also interesting and not perhaps unconnected if I'm at all right about that to see the Carnegie Medal being printed on the covers, which I don't believe I've seen since the first UK paperback of Northern Lights and I wouldn't have thought would carry so much weight outside the English-language market.
 Is it prioritised here to back up the movie tie with some literary bona fides?
 Ater all, it's printed on every cover not only Northern Lights which was the book that actually won the prize (one can see the bit of additional text on the other books above the medal presumably clarifying the point).